PrestaShop/prestashop-specs/back-office/advanced-parameters/database/advanced_parameters-database-sql_manager.md

 #### Multistore behavior

 This page has no shop association block.
-In this case, the sql query is added for all shops, no matter the context selected.
+By default, the SQL query is added for all shops, no matter the context selected.

 To inform the merchants of this behavior, an information message is displayed on this page: "Note that this feature is available in all shops context only.
 It will be added to all your stores." (see issue [#19422](https://github.com/PrestaShop/PrestaShop/issues/19422))